citizen-stig/citizen-stig.github.io/_posts/2020-05-17-reading-temperature-and-humidity-from-am2302-sensor-in-rust-using-raspberry-pi-gpio.markdown

 | Signal "0" high time     |  22 |      26 |  30 |   μS |
 | Signal "1" high time     |  68 |      70 |  75 |   μS |

-So considering error in measurements, I will take `35ms` as cutoff between 1 and zero.
+So considering error in measurements, I will take `35 milliseconds` as the cutoff between 1 and 0.
-Also, I want to separate reading data and parsing it, so no cpu cycles will be spent during receiving.
+Also, I want to separate reading data and parsing it, so no CPU cycles will be spent during receiving on other than reading data from device.

-raw data" will be represented with `Event` structure, which will have timestamp and type:
+"Raw data" will be represented with `Event` structure, which will have timestamp and type:

 {% highlight rust %}
 #[derive(Debug, PartialEq)]